John Wilmerding

-John Currie Wilmerding Jr. (born April 28, 1938), is an American professor of art, collector, and curator, and is best known as a prolific author of books on American art.
+John Currie Wilmerding Jr. (April 28, 1938 – June 6, 2024) was an American professor of art, collector, curator and author of books on American art.

 Early life

-Wilmerding was born in Boston, Massachusetts on April 28, 1938 and is descended from prominent families in old New York City social circles.
+Wilmerding was born in Boston, Massachusetts, on April 28, 1938, and was descended from prominent families in old New York City social circles.
 His parents were John Currie Wilmerding Sr. (1911–1965), a vice president in the personal trust division of Bankers Trust Company, and Lila Vanderbilt (née Webb) Wilmerding (1913–1961).
-He has two siblings, James Wilmerding and Lila Wilmerding.
-After his mother's death, his father remarried to Katharine (née Salvage) Polk (1914–2003), the daughter of Samuel Agar Salvage and widow of Frank Lyon Polk Jr.
+He had two siblings, James Wilmerding and Lila Wilmerding.
+After his mother's death, his father remarried, to Katharine (née Salvage) Polk (1914–2003), the daughter of Samuel Agar Salvage and widow of Frank Lyon Polk Jr.

-His maternal grandparents were James Watson Webb (1884–1960) and Electra Havemeyer Webb (1888–1960), the co-founders of the Shelburne Museum, which showcases the family's "collection of collections" of early American homes and public buildings, including a general store, meeting house, log cabin, and a steamship.
-His great-grandfather, Henry Osborne Havemeyer and his wife, Louisine Waldron Havemeyer, were also art collectors who bequeathed a large group of their European and Oriental artworks to the Metropolitan Museum of Art.
+His maternal grandparents were James Watson Webb (1884–1960) and Electra Havemeyer Webb (1888–1960), co-founders of the Shelburne Museum, which showcases the family's "collection of collections" of early American homes and public buildings, including a general store, meeting house, log cabin, and a steamship.
+His great-grandfather, Henry Osborne Havemeyer and his wife, Louisine Waldron Havemeyer, were also art collectors who bequeathed a large group of their European and Asian works of art to the Metropolitan Museum of Art.
+John decided not to bequeath the family art of significance importances back to the Shelburne Museum because he was bitter and upset with museum officials and the direction they were going.

-Wilmerding was educated at St. Paul's School in New Hampshire and at Harvard University, where he received his A. B. in 1960, his masters in 1961, and his Ph.D. in 1965.
+Wilmerding spend his childhood in Old Westbury, New York.
+He was educated at St. Paul's School in New Hampshire and at Harvard University, where he received his A.B. in 1960, a masters degree in 1961, and his Ph.D. in 1965.
+His dissertation was on American marine painting.

 Career

-After graduating from Harvard, he taught art history at Dartmouth College until 1977.
-From 1977 to 1983 he served as senior curator at the National Gallery of Art, in Washington, DC, and as its Deputy Director under J. Carter Brown from 1983 to 1988.
-He served as Christopher Binyon Sarofim Professor of American Art at Princeton.
+After graduating from Harvard, he taught art history at Dartmouth College from 1966 until 1977.
+Then, from 1977 to 1983 he served as senior curator at the National Gallery of Art, in Washington, D.C., and as its deputy director under J. Carter Brown from 1983 to 1988.
+He served as Christopher Binyon Sarofim Professor of American Art at Princeton University.

-In 2016, the Walton Family Foundation and Alice Walton granted $10 million to the National Gallery of Art to establish the John Wilmerding Fund for Education in honor of Wilmerding's contribution to the Gallery and art history.
+In 2016, the Walton Family Foundation and Alice Walton granted $10 million to the National Gallery of Art to establish the John Wilmerding Fund for Education in honor of Wilmerding's contributions to the Gallery and to art history.
+He died of congestive heart failure in Manhattan, on June 6, 2024, at the age of 86.